 Use Form 6252, Installment Sale Income, to report the sale on the installment method.
-Also use Form 6252 to report any payment received in 1997 from a sale made in an earlier year that you reported on the installment method.
+Also use Form 6252 to report any payment received in 1998 from a sale made in an earlier year that you reported on the installment method.

 To elect out of the installment method, report the full amount of the gain on a timely filed return (including extensions).

-Get Pub.
+See Pub.
 537, Installment Sales, for more details.

 Involuntary conversion of property.
 You may not have to pay tax on a gain from an involuntary or compulsory conversion of property.
-Get Pub.
+See Pub.
 544, Sales and Other Dispositions of Assets, for details.

 Exclusion of gain on sale of a home used for business.
-If you rented or used part of your home for business and meet certain requirements, you may be able to exclude part or all of the gain figured on Form 4797.
-For details on the exclusion and allocating the sales price, expenses of sale, and the adjusted basis of the home, see the instructions for Form 2119, Sale of Your Home, and Pub.
+If the property sold was used as your home for 2 or more years during the 5-year period ending on the date of the sale, you may be able to exclude part or all of the gain figured on Form 4797.
+For details on the exclusion (and to figure the exclusion), see Pub.
 523, Selling Your Home.